 And – I received a reply!
 Dr, James Ford, the Consultant Assistant Curator of the Parliamentary Art Collection wrote back and informed me that the investigation into the painting had been completed previous to his involvement, and all that was currently available of that effort are the exhibition materials online, and the storyboards and brochures about the painting as it is now displayed in Parliament.
 He also let me know there was no original artist’s documentation of the painting.
 Regarding my inquiry, he found the new information about Richard Lane fascinating, and said (pending vetting) he would be glad to update the online exhibition regarding Richard Lane and his role in the trial!

 Dr. Ford asked if I had any information about Richard Lane that would help in identifying him (assuming he was depicted in the painting).
 He also sent me a high-resolution image of the painting to support my own analysis.
-Although I had not previously shared it, I have managed to locate an 1800’s watercolor of Sir Richard Lane in a collection at Oxford (and have a snapshot of it).
+Although I had not previously shared it, I have managed to locate an 1800s watercolor of Sir Richard Lane in a collection at Oxford (and have a snapshot of it).
 This watercolor (created in the early 1800s) was made from an earlier, unidentified portrait.
 Note that at that time, painting a copy of a existing painting was the only way to get a copy!
-I do not yet know whether this watercolor was based upon the 1645 Mytens portrait I am also seeking (as written about in an earlier article), or another, unknown portrait of Richard Lane.
+If this is of the Lord Keeper Richard Lane (it may not be) I do not yet know whether it was based upon the 1645 Mytens portrait I am also seeking (as written about in an earlier article), or another, unknown portrait of Richard Lane.